 - Any book by Haruki Murakami

-- Kitchen by Banana Yoshimoto – about mothers, love, tragedy, and the power of the kitchen and home in the lives of a pair of free-spirited young women in contemporary Japan.
+- Kitchen by Banana Yoshimoto – about mothers, love, tragedy and the power of the kitchen in the lives of free-spirited young women in contemporary Japan.

 - The Roads to Sata by Alan Booth – an account of the author’s journey, in 1977, through Japan on foot